Select a topic area to begin exploring, scroll downward to read through, or chat with us directly

 Please see our Practitioners page for a list of Certified Adlerian Counselling Therapists (CAC).
 You may contact a practitioner at their listed contact information.
 There is very limited availability for CAC therapists at The Adler Centre.
 We encourage you to choose from our Practitioners page.

-We will bridge you to a different intern when your counsellor finishes their practicum at The Adler Centre.
+We can bridge you to a different intern when your counsellor finishes their practicum at The Adler Centre.

 Our intern counsellors are unregistered graduate student counsellors completing their practicum placement with the Adler Centre as part of their Masters Degree.
 The interns come from various accredited universities, most often the University of British Columbia, City University, and Adler University.
 They are here for 8-12 months on average while they gain the necessary hours to become Registered Clinical Counsellors (RCC).